Female Horse Racing Reporters

 Adele Mulrennan

 She competed in over 100 races and rode 12 winners in total.
-After becoming pregnant, Adele decided to retire from the role of Jockey to spend more time focusing on building a family with her husband, Paul Mulrennan.
+After becoming pregnant, Adele decided to retire from her role as a jockey to spend more time focusing on building a family with her husband, Paul Mulrennan.

-Once retired, Adele decided she still wanted to be involved in the sport and decided to take some courses in Media training.
+After retiring, Adele decided she still wanted to remain involved in the sport and enrolled in media training courses.
 Once she completed the training, she became a host on Go Racing in Yorkshire in 2017.

 With her covering races at York, Catterick, Thirsk, Ripon, Beverley, Wetherby, and Pontefract, it was only a matter of time until ITV Racing recognised her talent and added her to their lineup.

-Nowadays, she still hosts Go Racing but also helps the ITV Racing team cover some of the biggest events across the UK.
+Nowadays, she still hosts Go Racing but also helps the ITV Racing team cover some of the most significant events across the UK.

 Charlotte Hawkins

-Charlotte Hawkins has covered many different topics within her career in journalism, but one topic she passionately loves is horse racing.
+Charlotte Hawkins has covered a wide range of topics in her journalism career, but one topic she is particularly passionate about is horse racing.

-Since 2000, Charlotte has become an expert presenter on a variety of news shows from different channels.
-She’s worked on some of the biggest news reading shows such as Five News, Good Morning Britain, Lorraine and more.
+Since 2000, Charlotte has been an expert presenter on various news shows across multiple channels.
+She has worked on some of the biggest news-reading shows, including Five News, Good Morning Britain, Lorraine, and others.

 Charlotte Hawkins

-ITV Racing decided to incorporate her into their team and in 2017, Charlotte Hawkins made her debut to an outstanding success.
+ITV Racing decided to incorporate her into their team, and in 2017, Charlotte Hawkins made her debut with outstanding success.

 In the same year, she also competed in Strictly Come Dancing and A Classic Christmas, attracting even more fans who would tune in to ITV Racing to see their favourite presenter.

-To this day, she still works with ITV Racing to cover the biggest racing events across the UK and has been offered even more roles across the media.
-Charlotte Hawkins really is one of the best in the industry.
+To this day, she continues to work with ITV Racing to cover the most significant racing events across the UK and has been offered additional roles in the media.
+Charlotte Hawkins is one of the best in the industry.

 Lucy Verasamy

-Weather is a big factor for horse races, so ITV Racing thought to get one of the best weather experts in the media (Lucy Verasamy) to join their racing team.
+Weather is a significant factor for horse races, so ITV Racing thought to get one of the best weather experts in the media (Lucy Verasamy) to join their racing team.

-After graduating from university with a bachelor’s degree in Geography and working as a meteorologist for the Press Association’s weather centre, Lucy put her knowledge on display and gave accurate information to the public on the week’s weather.
+After graduating from university with a bachelor’s degree in Geography and working as a meteorologist for the Press Association’s weather centre, Lucy displayed her knowledge.
+She gave accurate information to the public on the week’s weather.

 Lucy Verasamy

-In 2010, ITV started their relationship with Lucy Verasamy by hiring her for their show “Daybreak”.
+In 2010, ITV began its relationship with Lucy Verasamy by hiring her for its show “Daybreak”.
 She would later become the sole weather forecaster in 2012.

-During the same year, Lucy left “Daybreak” and became the main weather forecaster for the ITV channel in general.
+During the same year, Lucy left “Daybreak” and became the leading weather forecaster for the ITV channel in general.

-After speaking to the ITV bigwigs, Lucy was given the opportunity to use her weather expertise and fascination for horse racing to become the weather expert for ITV Racing.
+After speaking to the ITV bigwigs, Lucy was allowed to use her weather expertise and fascination for horse racing to become the weather expert for ITV Racing.

-She still works for ITV Racing and provides viewers with an in-depth view of the weather and how that will impact the runners.
+She still works for ITV Racing, providing viewers with an in-depth view of the weather and its impact on the runners.

 Victoria Pendleton